 Protected Areas in Peru

-Bahuaja-Sonene National Park of Peru is part of the largest multinational tropical protected area in the world.
-It protects an area comprised of tropical rainforest, savanna, flooded grasslands, hills and mountains; harboring some of the wildest and least-impacted habitats in the world.
+Bahuaja-Sonene National Park of Peru is part of the world's largest multinational tropical protected area.
+It protects an area comprised of tropical rainforest, savanna, flooded grasslands, hills and mountains, harboring some of the wildest and least-impacted habitats in the world.

-Cutervo National Park is Peru's oldest protected area, located in the northern Peruvian Andes.
+Cutervo National Park, located in the northern Peruvian Andes, is Peru's oldest protected area.
 It was created to preserve flora and fauna diversity and the archaeological remains of the Cordillera de Tarros, which is home to the last cloud forests of Cajamarca and various ecosystems of native species.

 Situated in the Cordillera Blanca, Huascarán National Park and Biosphere Reserve protects the heart of the world's highest tropical mountain range in the central Peruvian Andes.
 The deep ravines, glacial lakes and variety of vegetation make it a site of spectacular beauty.

-The Huayllay National Sanctuary is a forest of stones, with impressive cliffs and bizarre figures formed by erosion caused by wind, water, and glaciers.
-The rock forest is a major tourist attraction for both hiking and sightseeing as well as an international destination for rock climbers.
+The Huayllay National Sanctuary is a forest of stones with impressive cliffs and bizarre figures formed by erosion caused by wind, water, and glaciers.
+The rock forest is a major tourist attraction for hiking and sightseeing and an international destination for rock climbers.

-Lomas de Lachay National Reserve is a protected area in the desert foothills of Peru where moisture from coastal mists has created a unique micro-environment of dwarf forest called Lomas, which conceals a plethora of small animals and birds.
+Lomas de Lachay National Reserve is a protected area in the desert foothills of Peru where moisture from coastal mists has created a unique micro-environment of dwarf forest called Lomas, which conceals many small animals and birds.